Past Brothers: History

 Past Brothers was founded in 1929 when former members (Tom Gorman, Gerry Allman, Stan Ross amongst others) of the Brothers Old Boys decided to found a new club to compete in the Queensland Rugby League Metropolitan competition in Brisbane.

-Brothers Old Boys remained in the Brisbane Rugby League competition for the 1929 season before going back to rugby in 1930, whereupon the Past Brothers Club joined the Brisbane Rugby League competition.
+Brothers Old Boys played in the Brisbane Rugby League competition in the 1929 season but then resumed playing rugby in 1930.
+Then, the Past Brothers Club commenced competing in the Brisbane Rugby League competition.

 Past Brothers did not win its first premiership until 1935 but quickly backed it up with more in 1939, 1942, and 1943.
 When district football was introduced in the 1930s, Brothers clearly defied the idea as, unlike their competition counterparts Valleys, Norths, Souths, Easts and Wests, they were not a location in Brisbane.
 Although the pressure was placed upon them by governing bodies, they were allowed to keep the unique name.

 In the 1960s, while playing for Brothers, Peter Gallagher was selected as captain of Australia.

 Brothers last success was as premiers in 1987, defeating the Redcliffe Dolphins in the grand final.
 The club had been runner-up to the Wynnum-Manly Seagulls the year before.
 By the time the Brisbane Broncos entered the Sydney Rugby League premiership in 1988, they were in financial trouble that only got worse as the years progressed.
 They were forced out of their traditional home at Corbett Park by financial administrators, and after temporarily playing out of Crosby Park, they relocated to Bray Park, renaming the club Pine Rivers Brothers.
 In 1998, they moved back to Brisbane under the name Brisbane Brothers and became a feeder club to the Broncos, before closing at season's end.

 Seemingly out of its financial hardship by the turn of the century, Brothers applied for a position in the 2000 and 2001 Queensland Cups, but was ultimately unsuccessful.
 In 2002, it merged with Valleys and formed Brothers-Valleys, playing in the Quest Cup before re-entering the Queensland Cup in 2004.
 Brothers-Valleys finished last, with the only point coming from a draw in round 1.
 A new name and jersey were planned for the following year, but on 22 November the Queensland Rugby League announced, "The only club not participating in 2005 will be Brothers Diehards.
 While the QRL acknowledges the rich history associated with the organisation, the club’s inability to meet specified guidelines has resulted in this situation."

 At present, Past Brothers' spirit continues to compete in the South East Division junior competitions, playing out of Gibson Park in Stafford as Brisbane Brothers JRLFC.